What's the Difference Between 1099 and W2?

 3. An administrative assistant is required to be in the office from 9 am to 5 pm, with defined responsibilities and health insurance through an employer-sponsored medical plan.

-When To Issue a W-2 Form
+When to Issue a W-2 Form?

-Employers are obligated to issue a Form W-2 to every employee who received payment during the year and had specific taxes withheld from their paychecks.
 Determining employee status versus independent contractor status depends on the nature and circumstances of the working relationship, as outlined in the IRS tests mentioned earlier.

 Generally, having W-2 employees implies ongoing work, the use of company-provided equipment, set working hours, and direct managerial oversight.